Courriel: monique@braidingknowledges.ca

 Courriel: kirsten@carbonlifemedia.com

-Kirsten also owns and operates Carbon Life Media, a media production studio based in Calgary Alberta.
+Kirsten owns and operates Carbon Life Media, a media production studio based in Calgary Alberta.
 Specializing in video, photo and animation production, CLM serves a diverse array of clients.
 Her work can be viewed at www.carbonlifemedia.com

 Courriel: jlroberts94@gmail.com